Sarmkadan/api-key-gateway/README.md

 Console.WriteLine($"Quota valid: {quotaValid.IsValid}");
 ```

-Make sure the `ApiKeyGateway.Benchmarks` project is referenced when compiling the example.

 ## RateLimitBenchmarks

 The `RateLimitBenchmarks` class contains a set of BenchmarkDotNet benchmarks that measure the performance of rate‑limit calculation helpers.
 Each benchmark method invokes a specific helper (e.g., getting window boundaries, calculating wait time, or computing quota usage) and returns the result, allowing you to see both the execution time and the returned value.